tdm-project/edge-emon433-handler/README.md

 ## Edge handler for Open Energy Monitor devices

-To install on Edge device it is necessary to configure the serial port on raspberry pi 3 as described in:
+To install on Edge device it is necessary to configure the serial port on raspberry pi 3 as described in  https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/ :

 Therefore:
 ```bash